cyberbrix/SonarrDBChanges/README.md

 The column width for each section is set by the first line displayed.
 Spacing can end up being messed up

 The code isn't perfect and always improving.
 If you have input, please let me know here.

+Deleted episodes for deleted shows still show.
+Not sure why, but haven't had time to debug it.
 ```